AdeAdex/multi-app-suite-client-side/README.md

-# TriApp Suite (Jokes App, Question and Answer Quiz App, Dictionary App )
+# MultiApp Suite (Jokes App, Question and Answer Quiz App, Dictionary App )

-This project consists of three distinct applications, each designed to serve a unique purpose and provide valuable functionality.
+This project consists of many distinct applications, each designed to serve a unique purpose and provide valuable functionality.

 **Jokes App**